ml-explore/mlx-examples/llms/hf_llm/README.md

 python generate.py --model <model_path> --prompt "hello"
 ```

-The `<model_path>` should be either a path to a local directory with an MLX
+The `<model_path>` should be either a path to a local directory or a Hugging
-formatted model, or a Hugging Face repo.
-If the latter, then the model will
+Face repo with weights stored in `safetensors` format.
+If you use a repo from
-be downloaded and cached the first time you use it.
-See the [#Models] section
+the Hugging Face hub, then the model will be downloaded and cached the first
-for a full list of supported models.
+time you run it.
+See the [#Models] section for a full list of supported models.

 Run `python generate.py --help` to see all the options.